Originally posted 2017-05-31 17:09:47.

 Demobilisation

-At the end of WW2, the US’ armed forces were demobilised at two major centres: San Francisco on the west coast and New York on the east.
+At the end of WW2, the US’ armed forces were demobilised at three major centres: San Diego and San Francisco on the West Coast and New York on the east.

-Not surprisingly, many of the homosexual males thus liberated decided that they were not going back to Hicksville, Wyoming, to marry Suzie Creamcheese and live the conventional American dream.
-After all, these were sexually receptive effeminate males who had been serving in the testosterone-heavy milieu of the armed forces.
-It is certain that many, if not all of them had had, as the delightful Quentin Crisp put it, ‘their minds broadened — as well as their anuses.’
+Not surprisingly, many of the homosexuals thus liberated decided that they were not going back to Hicksville, Wyoming, to marry Suzie Creamcheese and live Henry Miller’s Air-Conditioned Nightmare.
+After all, these were sexually receptive feminine males who had been serving in the testosterone-heavy milieu of the armed forces.
+It is certain that many, if not all of them had, as the delightful Quentin Crisp put it, ‘their minds broadened — as well as their anuses.’

-The result of the demobilisation of such numbers of homosexual males was that large and obvious populations were established in New York and on the West Coast, where their descendants, at least figuratively, remain today.
+The result of the demobilisation of such numbers of homosexuals was that large and obvious populations were established in New York and on the West Coast, where their descendants, at least figuratively, remain today.

 The presence, and visibility, of these populations had two consequences.
-The first was that the broader society took notice — and reacted; the second was that the homosexual males began to group together to resist this social rejection.
+The first was that the broader society took notice — and reacted; the second was that Homosexuals began to group together to resist the resulting social rejection.

 The Mattachine Society

-In essence, the accommodationist argument is that the best way to protect homosexual males — who would soon adopt the name ‘gay’ — from social rejection, was to hide in plain sight.
-No more girly mannerisms, effeminate voices, flouncing around or, heaven forefend, wearing dresses.
+In essence, the accommodationist argument is that the best way to protect Homosexuals — who would soon adopt the term ‘gay’ and try to make its use obligatory — from social rejection, was to hide in plain sight.
+No more girly mannerisms, effeminate voices, flouncing around or, heaven forfend, wearing dresses.
 At the same time advocates of open effeminacy were silenced.

-At a stroke, the historic link between effeminacy and male homosexuality was, if not broken, disguised from public view.
+At a stroke, the historic link between femininity and Homosexuals was, if not broken, disguised from public view.
 The accommodationists’ mantra has always been, ‘We’re just like other men, but we love men’.
 Masculinism, to coin a term, became the order of the day.

 A problem that became obvious in the 1970s

 These men had inhabited a somewhat vague Twilight Zone.
-As we have seen, myriad cultures either ignored, condoned or actively promoted the penetration of boys by men.
-Even in the West, such proclivities were generally swept under the carpet; a notable exception was Oscar Wilde’s conviction for sodomising boys in 1895.(6)
+As we have seen, myriad cultures either ignored, condoned or actively promoted the penetration of boys and feminised males — Homosexuals — by men.
+Even in the West, such proclivities were generally swept under the carpet; a notable exception was Oscar Wilde’s conviction for sodomising boys in 1895.(6) He probably would have got away with it, but for buggering a Peer of the realm’s son and bragging about it.

 Now, however, ‘transgender homosexuality’ was to be replaced by ‘egalitarian homosexuality’.
 In this, the partners switch sexual roles and were both expected to appear to be masculine, since for at least part of the time they would penetrate.

 This caused a problem.
-If gay men are invisible — appearing to be like other men — how do they find sexual partners?
+If Homosexuals are invisible — appearing to be like other men — how do they find sexual partners?

 Transgender to Egalitarian

-These married men — who paid to penetrate rent-boys — did not consider themselves homosexual; this was because they were simply carrying on a tradition that has existed since long before Rome, largely without social repercussions.
-They persist today and as a result of concerns about the spread of HIV, have even been recognised with a new label — men who have sex with men, or ‘MSM’.(7)
+These married men — who paid to penetrate rent-boys — did not consider themselves to be Homosexuals; this was because in the first place, they were just doing what men do and in the second they were simply carrying on a tradition that has existed since long before Rome, largely without social repercussions.
+They persist today and as a result of concerns about the spread of HIV, have even been recognised with a new label — men who have sex with males, or ‘MSM’.(7)

-It was their sexual partners’ effeminacy that attracted these men: with this gone, so were they.
+It was their sexual partners’ femininity that attracted these men: look again at the picture above.
+It would not take much to turn the smaller male into a convincing girl, would it?
+Some make-up, a wig, a slinky dress — believe me I’ve seen it done.
+But with this gone, so were the men.
 They were not interested in sex, and certainly not in relationships, with other men at all; they regarded boys — or very boyish young men — as a sexual delicacy.
-Perhaps more to the point, they were aficionados of anal sex.
+Perhaps more to the point, they were aficionados of anal sex, which at the time was a taboo subject and their sexual targets were gagging to feel a man inside them.

-Such men refused to join the ‘gay’ movement, because they were not attracted to masculinity and it is this — rather than the act of penetration — that the New Gay Man has defined himself in terms of.
+Such men refused to join the nascent ‘gay’ movement, because they were not attracted to masculinity and it is this attraction– rather than the act of penetration — that the New Gay Man has defined himself in terms of.
+They do hang around in places where Homosexuals congregate — like the old Stonewall — but their activities are strictly clandestine.

-In order to fly under the radar, the ‘married johns’ did one of the following: they went underground and carried on in secret; they gave up boys and went only with women, possibly seeking to penetrate them anally; or they sought out receptive transsexuals.
-These last, however, were and remain extremely rare in the West.
+In order to fly under the radar, the ‘married johns’ did one of the following: they went underground and carried on in secret; they gave up boys and went only with women, possibly seeking to penetrate them anally; or they sought out receptive Transsexual Homosexuals.
+These last, in addition to being naturally petite and girlish, maximised their femininity, to the absolute horror of the New Gay Man.
+However they were and remain rare in the West. where the dominant transgender form was the Autogynephilic Transvestite.
 Hello, Pattaya.

 Clone Gay: the first New Gay Man

-Their former lovers — and sources of income — having made other arrangements, homosexual men had to become each other’s lovers.
-For the New Gay Man lifestyle to work at all, both parties had to appear masculine and be prepared to penetrate.
+Their former lovers — and sources of income — having made other arrangements, Homosexuals had to become each other’s lovers.
+For the New Gay Man lifestyle to work at all, both parties had to appear masculine and be prepared to penetrate; to be switchers, what an Asian would call ‘bisexuals.’
 Thus was born the 70s ‘Clone Gay’ with his moustache, white tee-shirt and skinny jeans, the first widely-recognised incarnation of the New Gay Man.

 But there is an alternative.